SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 (for example, when the control expression’s type is ``Int``), you can include a default case to satisfy the requirement.

+A :newTerm:`nonfrozen enumeration` is a special kind of enumeration that may gain new enumeration cases in the future--- even after you compile and ship an app.
 Switching over a nonfrozen enumeration requires extra consideration.
-When a library's authors mark an enumeration as nonfrozen, they reserve the right to add new enumeration cases, and any code that interacts with that enumeration must be able to handle those future cases without being recompiled.
+When a library's authors mark an enumeration as nonfrozen, they reserve the right to add new enumeration cases, and any code that interacts with that enumeration *must* be able to handle those future cases without being recompiled.
 Only the standard library,
-Swift overlays for Apple frameworks, and imported C can use nonfrozen enumerations.
+Swift overlays for Apple frameworks, and C and Objective-C code can declare nonfrozen enumerations.
+Enumerations you declare in Swift can't be nonfrozen.

-When you switch over a frozen enumeration value, you always include a default case, even if every case of the enumeration already has a corresponding switch case.
+When you switch over a nonfrozen enumeration value, you always need to include a default case, even if every case of the enumeration already has a corresponding switch case.
 You can apply the ``@unknown`` attribute to the default case, which indicates that the default case should only match enumeration cases that are added in the future.
-In Swift 4.2, this attribute lets you signal your intent but it has no effect on the compiler or on the program's behavior.
-Later versions of Swift will produce a warning or error if the default case matches any enumeration case that is known at compiler time.
+Swift produces a warning
+if the default case matches
+any enumeration case that is known at compiler time.
 This future warning will let you know that the library author added a new case to the enumeration that has no corresponding switch case.

+The following example switches over all three existing cases of the standard library's `Mirror.AncestorRepresentation <//apple_ref/swift/fake/Mirror.AncestorRepresentation>`_ enumeration.
+If additional cases are added in the future, a warning will be generated, indicating that the switch statement should be updated to take to the new case or cases into account.

+.. testcode:: unknown-case

+   -> let representation: Mirror.AncestorRepresentation = .generated
+      switch representation {
+      case .customized:
+          print("Use the nearest ancestor’s implementation.")
+      case .generated:
+          print("Generate a default mirror for all ancestor classes.") case .suppressed:
+          print("Suppresses the representation of all ancestor classes.")
+      @unknown default:
+          print("Use a representation that was unknown when this code was compiled.")
+      }
+   <- Generate a default mirror for all ancestor classes.

 .. _Statements_ExecutionDoesNotFallThroughCasesImplicitly: